 How can diabetic retinopathy be prevented?

-Regular eye exams, blood sugar control, blood pressure management, and a healthy lifestyle, including a balanced diet and exercise, can help prevent or slow the progression of diabetic retinopathy.
+Regular eye exams, proper blood sugar control, blood pressure management, and a healthy lifestyle, including a balanced diet and regular exercise, can help prevent or slow the progression of diabetic retinopathy and other vision problems due to diabetes

 -